opengisch/QField-docs/documentation/how-to/qfield-interface/bookmarks.en.md

 Open the Bookmark List panel and tap the three-dotted menu *(⋮)* next to a user bookmark to perform the following actions:

-- **"Edit Bookmark":** Modifies the bookmark name or color group.
+- **Edit Bookmark":** Modifies the bookmark name or color group.
-- **"Copy Bookmark Details":** Copies the bookmark name and geographic coordinates to the device clipboard.
+- **Copy Bookmark Details":** Copies the bookmark name and geographic coordinates to the device clipboard.
-- **"Navigate to bookmark":** Sets the bookmark as the active navigation destination.
+- **Navigate to bookmark":** Sets the bookmark as the active navigation destination.
-- **"Delete Bookmark":** Deletes the bookmark.
+- **Delete Bookmark":** Deletes the bookmark.

 !![](../../assets/images/bookmarks_individual_actions.png, 300px)